getgrav/grav-learn/pages/06.forms/01.blueprints/22.how-to-add-file-upload/docs.md

 ---
-title: Howto: Add a file upload
+title: How to: Add a file upload
 taxonomy:
     category: docs
 ---